deadproject/FixOs/README.md

 ## Introduction

 UnattendedWinstall leverages Microsoft's [Answer Files](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/update-windows-settings-and-scripts-create-your-own-answer-file-sxs?view=windows-11) (or Unattend files) to automate and customize Windows installations.
 It enables modifications to Windows Settings and Packages directly in the Windows ISO during setup.
+**!Note**
+This is Answer file Created by Project,its just Verison of Memory tech tips for my personal use

 ### Why Use an Answer File?